dmvmatos/ese_course/README.md

 /*

 Author: Diogo Matos
-Project: Assessment 1
+Project: Assessment 2
-Description - Array sort software, with analytics report (maximum, minimum, mean, and median of the provided array)
+Description - Makefile creation for a SW which modifies memory contents (it shakk work cross and native)

 */